Compensate private caregiver during COVID-19

 (take average of the last 6 months)

-2 MONTHS PAY for full time live-out private caregiver live out (take average of the last 6 months)
+2 MONTHS PAY for full time live-out private caregiver (take average of the last 6 months)

 3 MONTHS PAY for full time live-in private caregiver